npm/seq-save/README.md

 To save sequence files to etcd, simply provide the following configuration:

+NOTE: if you specify a path in the etcd backend that begins with a leading dot character `.`, it will be removed.

 ```js
 const Save = require('seq-save')
 const seq = new SeqSave('my-sequence.seq', {